 The default spatial relation for dedicated-PUCCH/SRS for a CC in FR2, at least when no pathloss RSs are configured by RRC is determined by

+Alt.0: Confirm the WA on the default spatial relation for dedicated-PUCCH/SRS (made in RAN1#98bis) as is.

+Supported by DOCOMO, LGE, Ericsson, MTK, Panasonic, APT, ASUS

+Alt.1: Default TCI state or QCL assumption of PDSCH, i.e.,

+in case when CORESET(s) are configured on the CC, the CORESET with the lowest ID in the most recent monitored downlink slot no later than the uplink slot for the PUCCH/SRS transmission, or

+The PL RS to be used is the same as Rel-15.

+Supported by Ericsson, DOCOMO, Sony, LGE, Panasonic,

+Alt.2:

+in case when CORESET(s) are configured on the CC, the TCI state of the CORESET with the lowest ID, or

+The PL RS to be used is the QCL-TypeD RS of the same TCI state of the CORESET with the lowest ID

+Note: The PL RS should be periodic RS

+Supported by Qualcomm, Apple, OPPO, [CATT], vivo, Nokia/NSB,

-Default TCI state or QCL assumption of PDSCH, i.e.,
+Alt.3: Default TCI state or QCL assumption of PDSCH, i.e.,

+in case when CORESET(s) are configured on the CC, the CORESET with the lowest ID in the most recent monitored downlink slot no later than the uplink slot for the PUCCH/SRS transmission, or

+The PL RS to be used is the QCL-TypeD RS of the same TCI state of the CORESET with the lowest ID.

+Supported by ZTE, vivo, Intel,

-in case when CORESET(s) are configured on the CC, the CORESET with the lowest ID in the most recent monitored downlink slot in case when CORESET(s) are configured on the CC, the CORESET with the lowest ID in the most recent monitored downlink slot in case when any CORESETs are not configured on the CC, the activated TCI state with the lowest ID applicable to PDSCH in the active DL-BWP of the CC
+in case when any CORESETs are not configured on the CC, the activated TCI state with the lowest ID applicable to PDSCH in the active DL-BWP of the CC